experientials/ziloo/Hardware/refs/POWER_MODULE_CONNECT.md

 a) If at least one VSOM pin on both connectors is high, BOTH_VSOM is raised high by the bridge board.
 b) Directly connect VCC_RTC on T-USB connectors, soldering pad and System Module.
-c) If all 10 VSOM and VSOM_LOCK pins are supplying power, use it to power the System Module
+c) If all 9 VSOM pins are supplying power, use it to power the System Module
 d) If all 10 VSOM and VSOM_LOCK pins are supplying power, deliver upregulated 5V
+e) If all 10 VSOM and VSOM_LOCK pins are supplying power, deliver 2.8V to camera modules
-e) If all 10 VSOM and VSOM_LOCK pins are supplying power, deliver power to m.2 modules
+f) If all 10 VSOM and VSOM_LOCK pins are supplying power, deliver power to m.2 modules
-f) If some VSOM pins are powered deliver it to always running IMU on bridge board(not on 909c).
+g) If some VSOM pins are powered deliver it to always running circuits(like IMU) on bridge board(not on 909c).